-The Results All Assay worksheet displays results for all crude assays available in the Assay Inventory worksheet using the appropriate configuration that is chosen based on the criteria described in section 4.2.2.1 (or selected configuration if it is overridden).
+The Results All Assay worksheet displays results for all crude assays available in the Assay Inventory worksheet using the appropriate configuration that is chosen based on the criteria described in sections 5.2.2 and 5.2.3 (or selected configuration if it is overridden).
 This worksheet is updated when the (Float all assays) macro is run by clicking the All assays in inventory button located in the Display detailed results subsection in the Main Input & Output worksheet.
 The macro iteratively calculates, copies, and pastes the results from each assay in this worksheet.
-When completed, the worksheet displays results for all assays available in the inventory, using the same format as the Results Single Assay worksheet.
+When completed, the worksheet displays results for all assays available in the inventory, using the same format and level of detail as the Results Single Assay worksheet.